CANEDUDEV/rover/README.md

 ## Flashing Binaries onto the Board

+There are two steps to flash the binaries.
-Binaries are flashed onto the board using the [STLINK-V3SET programmer](https://www.st.com/en/development-tools/stlink-v3set.html) along with the [STM32CubeProgrammer software](https://www.st.com/en/development-tools/stm32cubeprog.html).
+1. Flash the board via SWD using an STM32 programmer such as the [STLINK-V3SET programmer](https://www.st.com/en/development-tools/stlink-v3set.html) along with the [STM32CubeProgrammer software](https://www.st.com/en/development-tools/stm32cubeprog.html).
+For rovers delivered with a working software, this step can be skipped.

+2. Flash the binary and configuration via CAN using a Kvaser interface.
+Use the "fw_update.py" program by calling "python fw_update.py" from the release folder.
+This will flash all boards in a system with the correct binary and configuration.
+Do not interrupt this process as this will brick your devices.

+Bricked devices can be restored by following step 1.

+### Upgrading a working system's firmware
+To update a working system, download the latest release and follow step 2 above.